udemyDevops/build-tools/maven/readme.md

 > eg: apt install openjdk-17-jdk -y

-> To swith between the java versions use the below command and enter the selection number
+> To switch between the java versions use the below command and enter the selection number

 >'sudo update-alternatives --config java'
 * To check the version